You Have the Right to Remain Silent, and You Should Use It.

 These protections, among others, help ensure the legal system remains fair and just.
 They also reflect the profound respect for individual rights, a cornerstone of the U.S. Constitution.

 Enlist the help of an Aggressive Attorney with a Track Record of Success.
-Do not waive your 5th Amendment Right to Remain Silent.
+Do not waive your 5th Amendment Right to Remain Silent!

 LEWIS & DICKSTEIN, P.L.L.C. is an award-winning law firm in Michigan that has represented thousands of clients.
 With a thorough understanding of state and federal law, we will investigate the facts of your case and protect your freedom.
 In the meantime, we encourage you to exercise your 5th Amendment right to remain silent and leave the rest to us.

-Why hire a top criminal defense law firm if you’re concerned about the police violating your rights?
-Hiring a top criminal defense law firm, such as LEWIS & DICKSTEIN, P.L.L.C., is essential if you’re concerned about potential violations of your rights by law enforcement because these professionals have a deep understanding of the intricacies of the law, including the protections afforded by the Constitution.
+Hiring a top criminal defense law firm, such as LEWIS & DICKSTEIN, P.L.L.C., is essential if you’re concerned about potential violations of your rights by law enforcement because the professionals at LEWIS & DICKSTEIN, P.L.L.C. have a deep understanding of the intricacies of the law, including the protections afforded by the Constitution.
 A skilled criminal defense attorney will work tirelessly to ensure your rights are upheld, from the initial interaction with law enforcement through every stage of the judicial process.
 Our reputable, experienced defense attorneys can get evidence suppressed from unlawful interrogations, illegal searches, and other police misconduct.
-We can seek dismissal of all changes by ensuring that any evidence obtained unlawfully is not used against you.
-Furthermore, if your rights have been violated, we can potentially leverage this to your advantage in court proceedings, often leading to reduced charges or even a complete dismissal of the case.
+We can seek dismissal of all charges by ensuring that any evidence obtained unlawfully is not used against you.
+Furthermore, if your rights have been violated, we can leverage this to your advantage in court proceedings, often leading to reduced charges or a complete dismissal of the case.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.